alustan/alustan/README.md

 > `terraform-controller` syncs directly with your terraform codebase every 6hrs

-> `app-controller` scans your container registry every 10mins and uses the latest image that satifies the specified semantic tag constraint.
+> `app-controller` scans your container registry every 10mins and uses the latest image that satisfies the specified semantic tag constraint.

 > Argocd continously updates the crd manifests as always